Fantrax DGW-33 Player Picks

 Timo Werner (CHE vs ARS, $3.94)

-An outsider, but signs of life for Werner who scored a brace in the drubbing of Southampton last game-week.
-Werner also went onto score in the eventual Champions League loss against Real Madrid on Tuesday.
+An outsider, but signs of life for Werner who scored a brace in shellacking Southampton last game-week.
+Werner also went on to score in the eventual Champions League loss at Real Madrid on Tuesday.
 An out-of-form Arsenal may offer him more chances.

 ~

-A budget striker who is very likely to feature in both fixtures.
-Wood scored last time out in the 1-0 win over Wolves and will fancy himself in these games.
+The budget striker is very likely to feature in two fixtures.
+Wood scored last time out in a 1-0 win over Wolves, and he will fancy himself in these two home games.
 His price makes him a good value.

 Are you mostly targeting double-gamers this week?
 Or are there single gamers who look just as (or even more) viable?
 Please let us know your thoughts in the comments!